 Information & Guidance

-Monkeypox is a rare disease that is caused by infection with the monkeypox virus.
+Mpox (monkeypox) is a rare disease that is caused by infection with the mpox virus.
 Most cases resolve on their own, though they can be serious.
 The illness often begins with flu-like symptoms before the emergence of a rash and may last for 2 to 4 weeks.
-While it’s good to stay alert about any emerging public health outbreaks, the current risk of getting monkeypox in the general public is very low.
+While it’s good to stay alert about any emerging public health outbreaks, the current risk of getting mpox in the general public is very low.

 - The rash will go through several stages, including scabs, before healing.

 - The rash can initially look like pimples or blisters and may be painful or itchy.

 Other symptoms of mpox can include:

 - Swollen lymph nodes

 - Respiratory symptoms (e.g. sore throat, nasal congestion, or cough)